All About Skout's Terms of Service

-DoNotPay is the world's first robot lawyer.
+DoNotPay is the world's first AI Consumer Champion.
 It's like having a lawyer in your family.
 You can use it to fight tech monsters like Google, YouTube, and even smaller platforms like when they treat you unfairly.
 And, thanks to arbitration clauses in most contracts, you can get compensated.
 That's right.
 If Skout has breached their agreement with you, they owe you some money.

 This article covers three main points: